-When it comes to wood finishing oils, Danish oil is hard to miss because of its excellent properties and unique features that help to protect wood furniture and other woodworks from elements and to enhance the appearance of the wood.
+When it comes to wood finishing oils, Danish oil is hard to miss because of its excellent properties and unique features that help to protect wood furniture and other woodwork from elements and to enhance the appearance of the wood.

 After working with Danish oil for more than a decade, here’s what I know and everything you need to know about Danish oil.